uviclibraries/html-css/act-4.md

             -   justify-content: center;
 	    -   align-items: center;

+Flexboxes can get complicated when flexboxes are placed within other flexboxes, or [nested (↪)](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox#nested_flex_boxes), so be aware that we have only dabbled, here, with wahat flexboxes can do.
 You can read more about flex boxes on the [W3Shools Flexbox page](https://www.w3schools.com/css/css3_flexbox.asp).

 [NEXT STEP: Next Steps]